Skip to content

 Empty DataFrame Semantics

-When no telemetry has yet been recorded, TelemetryRecorder.dataframe still returns a DataFrame with stable schema:
+When no telemetry has yet been recorded, TelemetryRecorder.dataframe still returns a DataFrame with a stable aggregate schema:

 • tick: Int64